 Pituitary adenoma (microadenoma, macroadenoma), hyperprolactinemia syndrome

-Pituitary adenoma and hyperprolactinemia syndrome — is a symptom, that develops in women and men due to prolonged increased secretion of anterior pituitary hormone prolactin and characterized by pathological galactorrhea (milk expiry), menstrual irregularities (amenorrhea) in women, and impotence, oligospermia, gynecomastia, and (rarely) galactorrhea in men.
+Pituitary adenoma and hyperprolactinemia syndrome — is a symptom, that develops in women and men due to prolonged increased secretion of the anterior pituitary hormone prolactin and characterized by pathological galactorrhea (milk expiry), menstrual irregularities (amenorrhea) in women, and impotence, oligospermia, gynecomastia, and (rarely) galactorrhea in men.